mrblue223/CyberSecurity_School_Labs/Optimizing_SSL_Certificates/README.md

 smtp_tls_loglevel = 1
 ```

 > **Why this design?** Direct sending preserves full control over mail headers and avoids SendGrid rate limits on the free tier.
 The fallback ensures delivery continuity if direct port 25 access is restricted at the AWS account level.
-Oracle (instructor) is handling the AWS port 25 unblock request for EC2 instance `54.226.198.180`.

----

 ### 5.5.1 OpenDKIM — Local DKIM Signing